Niche Blog Ideas – 3 Steps to Finding a Blog Niche

 Do not overcomplicate this and violate mistake #1 by soul searching too much.
 Talk about what you like to talk about.

-Step #2.
-Start with a big topic and work down to 3-5 sub topics you’re interested in.
+Start with a big topic and work down to 3-5 sub-topics you’re interested in.

-Lauren and I tried quite a few subtopics about health and fitness when starting Avocadu:
+The broad niche/topic of Avocadu is Healthy Living, but the sub-niches or sub-topics are what makes the real money for our blog.
+Lauren and I tried quite a few sub-topics about health and fitness when starting Avocadu:

 - Flat stomach secrets